-A.3.3.4.1 Dry Chemical.
+- A.3.3.4.1 Dry Chemical.
 European and ISO standards do not distinguish between dry chemical agents and dry powder agents.
-Their use of the term dry powder includes both dry chemical and dry powder as defined in this standard.

-A.3.3.4.2 Wet Chemical.
-While loaded stream and wet chemical agent charges can comprise similar materials, their formulations could dictate differing maintenance procedures.

-A.3.3.9 Dry Powder.
-See A.3.3.4.1.

-A.3.3.10 Electronic Monitoring.
-Electronic monitoring can be accomplished utilizing low-voltage wiring or a wireless communication method.
-It can convey information about an in-place fire extinguisher that includes status, pressure level, presence, condition, and whether there is an obstruction to the extinguisher.
+Their use of the term dry powder includes both dry chemical and dry powder as defined in this standard. - A.3.3.4.2 Wet Chemical.
+While loaded stream and wet chemical agent charges can comprise similar materials, their formulations could dictate differing maintenance procedures. - A.3.3.9 Dry Powder.
+See A.3.3.4.1. - A.3.3.10 Electronic Monitoring.
+One form of electronic monitoring is a local alarm device to indicate when an extinguisher is removed from its designated location.
+Electronic monitoring can also be accomplished utilizing low-voltage wiring or a wireless communication method.
+Some devices can convey information regarding extinguisher removal, pressure level, weight, and presence of objects in the vicinity of an extinguisher.

-Electronic monitoring can satisfy many of the monthly inspection requirements currently within the standard, monitor the extinguisher at more frequent intervals if desired or when more frequent inspections are required, and create an electronically maintained record of the fire extinguisher.
+Electronic monitoring can be considered for one or more of the monthly inspection requirements.

-A.3.3.14 Extinguisher Inspection.
-It is intended to give reasonable assurance that the fire extinguisher is fully charged.

-A.3.3.15 Extinguisher Maintenance.
-See A.7.3.1.

-A.3.3.16 Film-Forming Foam Agents.
-AFFF and FFFP include both grades, which are those that are not approved for polar solvents (water-soluble flammable liquids) and those that are approved for polar solvents.

-A.3.3.18 Halogenated Agents.
+- A.3.3.14 Extinguisher Inspection.
+It is intended to give reasonable assurance that the fire extinguisher is fully charged. - A.3.3.15 Extinguisher Maintenance.
+See A.7.3.1. - A.3.3.16 Film-Forming Foam Agents.
+AFFF and FFFP include both grades, which are those that are not approved for polar solvents (water-soluble flammable liquids) and those that are approved for polar solvents. - N A.3.3.16.1 Aqueous Film-Forming Foam (AFFF).
+The foam formed acts as a barrier both to exclude air or oxygen and to develop an aqueous film on the fuel surface that is capable of suppressing the evolution of fuel vapors.
+The foam produced with AFFF concentrate is dry chemical compatible and thus is suitable for combined use with dry chemicals. - N A.3.3.16.2 Film-Forming Fluoroprotein Foam (FFFP).
+In addition to an air-excluding foam blanket, this solution can deposit a vaporization-preventing film on the surface of a liquid fuel.
+This solution is compatible with certain dry chemicals. - A.3.3.18 Halogenated Agents.
 Halon 1211 and Halon 1301 are included in the "Montreal Protocol on Substances that Deplete the Ozone Layer," signed September 16, 1987.
 In compliance with national regulations, production of halons ceased on January 1, 1994.